Classic Toyota Crown station-wagon with just 53k kilometers / 32k miles. 2.0 liter inline 6 mated to a 4-speed column shift manual transmission.

-Update 09/28/2018 – cleaned the points; fed fuel off a fuel bottle and it fired right up!
-We ran for a few minutes and sounds good and idles well.
-We bled the clutch and have a good pedal.
-Need to replace radiator hoses; bleed the brakes and plumb in fuel from the tank (adding a supplemental filter!)… But it’s close to driving under its own power!
+Cleaned the points; fed fuel off a fuel bottle and it fires right up!
+We’ve rebilt the fule pump and run a few minutes and sounds good and idles well.
+Clutch bled and have a good pedal.
+Needs cooling hoses and fuel tank to be cleaned and reinstalled.

 From Wikipedia – Launched in 1971, the 4M 2600 engine was introduced with this generation, as was the luxurious Super Saloon trim level, followed by the Super Deluxe and Deluxe.
 The 2.0 liter M engine was also available in certain markets.